andrewheberle/wordpress-ah-jwt-auth/readme.txt

 == Changelog ==

-= 1.1.0 =
+= 1.0.2 =
-* Plugin no longer redirects to admin URL after JWT login
-* Minor cleanups
+* Added internationalisation for strings
+* Changes based on WordPress.org plugin submission feedback

 = 1.0.1 =
 * Added more error checking
-* First release on WordPress.org

 = 1.0.0 =
 * First version (not released on WordPress.org).

 == Upgrade Notice ==

-= 1.1.0 =
+= 1.0.2 =
-Plugin no longer redirects to admin URL after JWT login
+Internationalisation for strings

 = 1.0.1 =
 Better handling or errors.